understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ## Evaluating explanations with Quantus

-To gather quantitative evidence for the quality of the different explantion methods, we can apply Quantus.
+To gather quantitative evidence for the quality of the different explanation methods, we can apply Quantus.

 ### Quantus metrics